bitpay/bitcore-lib/README.md

 * [Elliptical Curve Integrated Encryption Scheme](https://github.com/dashevo/dashcore-ecies)
 * [Signed Messages](https://github.com/dashevo/dashcore-message)

-## Security

-We're using Bitcore in production, as are [many others](http://bitcore.io#projects), but please use common sense when doing anything related to finances!
-We take no responsibility for your implementation decisions.

-If you find a security issue, please email security@bitpay.com.

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
 For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/dashevo/dashcore-lib/blob/master/CONTRIBUTING.md) file.